-Born and raised in Windsor, Ontario I moved to Edmonton in 2017 with my partner T.J. to begin a PhD in Political Science at the University of Alberta.
-I hold a BA(H) in Political Science from the University of Windsor, and an MA in Political Science, Migration and Ethnic Relations from Western University.
+Born and raised in Windsor, Ontario, I moved to Edmonton in 2017 with my partner T.J. to begin a PhD in Political Science at the University of Alberta.
+I hold a BA(H) in Political Science from the University of Windsor, and an MA in Political Science, Migration and Ethnic Relations from the University of Western Ontario.
 I consistently seek out professional development opportunities.
 My most recent certification includes Mental Health First Aid, Teaching & Learning Certification, and GBA+ Training.

 My research is animated by the deep ambivalence I feel about being a doctoral student in the contemporary moment of ‘crisis’ in higher education.
 I am particularly interested in how neoliberal rationality and modes of governance shape the subjectivities and professional development of PhD students.
 Conceptualized as a politically important site of intervention, I aim to understand how the training of doctoral students within the contemporary ‘neoliberal university’ conditions possible futures for higher education.
 Synchronously with my doctoral research, I work in the field of gender and political leadership.
 My research focus is on media representation of political leaders.